BunsDev/chainlink-vault-ERC4626/STIPS.md

 | gasLimit | uint256 | Specifies the maximum amount of gas CCIP can consume to execute ccipReceive() on the contract located on the destination blockchain.
 Read Setting gasLimit for more details. |
 | strict   | bool    | Used for strict sequencing.
 Read Sequencing for more details.                                            |

-- **Open Question**:

-- **Implementation Idea**:
-    - If we can create our own CCIP BnM test tokens, we might not need to use a third-party bridge and can keep it all to onchain CL stack.
-      - Could use the BnM token on Polygon Mumbai as the deposit asset.
-      - Bridge it to Sepolia.
-      - Swap it to another ERC we pair against it on Uni V2 deployment there.
-            - Do we want to use BnM instead of LnM?
-In most practical use cases, it would be a LnM token, like bridges work today.
-Doesn't matter in the scope of this project, though.

 ## Open Questions
 _Pose any open questions you may still have about potential solutions here.
 We want to be sure that they have been resolved before moving ahead with talk about the implementation.
 This section should be living and breathing through out this process._